 I mostly use social media for professional development.
 To ensure continuous value of my personal learning network for that purpose, I regularly reassess my contact lists on my social networks.

 - When I retweet or share, I try not to break the chain of attribution the best I can.
-But in some cases, I have to condense the content or take out attribution.
+But in some cases, I have to compress the content or take out some attribution.
 I generally try to keep the first posters in my retweets, or people I want to bring in the conversation.

-- If you’re trying to generate a conversation with me, please mention my Twitter handle or account name in your post so that I get notified.
+- If you’re trying to have a conversation with me, please mention my Twitter handle or account name in your post so that I get notified.
 For time sensitive inquiries, contact me by email.

 - In general, I use Facebook for personal purposes and Twitter, Google+, and LinkedIn for professional purposes.
 See my About page for a list of currently active social media personas.

 Social media has such a huge potential for professional development that it cannot go unmanaged and retain its value.
-By enabling this personal policy, I’m trying to manage the signal to noise ratio that reaches me, to make my social media interactions more effecient and meaningful, so I can live offline as well.
+By enabling this personal policy, I’m trying to manage the signal to noise ratio that reaches me, to make my social media interactions more efficient and meaningful, so I can live offline as well.

 Created January 29, 2012; last updated January 24, 2017